Renaissance Enterprises

-Renaissance Enterprises is a nonprofit organization devoted to bringing the arts to residents of long term care facilities and senior centers.
-They address the urgent need to increase quality of life of the isolated elderly by providing regular creative arts (e.g. music or painting) interaction between the elderly and professional artists, artisans and performers.
+Renaissance Enterprises is a nonprofit organization whose goal is to increase the quality of life for elderly people in long term care facilities and senior centers by providing regular interaction with creative arts, artists, artisans, and performers.

 Origins

 Renaissance Enterprises was founded in 1988 by Bob Rowe to reach out to elderly members of the community.
 The organization operates in Michigan, Indiana, Illinois, Tennessee and New York as well as some neighboring states.

 Mission

 The goal of Renaissance Enterprises is to provide the highest quality arts and music programs to nursing homes and related care facilities utilizing the services of the highest quality artists, artisans and performers whose vision matches our own, to love and serve the elderly through the arts.